jonathandotchin/jonathandotchin.github.io/_posts/2018-04-01-Create-NET-Core-Docker-App.md

 # Without Visual Studio 2017

+.NET Core app can be coded entirely without IDE.
+In this section, we will examine how to dockerize a .NET Core app.

 ## Sample .NET Core 2 App

 Open a command prompt and run the following command to create and test a sample .NET Core 2 app.